-- 1. Raise the annual EV fee ($140.25/year, increasing to $180/year on 1/1/24) to what the owner of a typical gasoline-powered vehicle pays in gas taxes over the course of a year (currently around $251/year or about $21/month);
+- Raise the existing, annual partial access user fee for electric vehicles ($214.50/year as of 7/1/24) and plug-in hybrid vehicles ($107.25/year) to what the owner of a typical gasoline-powered vehicle pays in gas taxes over the course of a year (currently around $252/year or about $21/month);

-- 4. Eliminate all state gas taxes.
+- Eliminate all state gas taxes.

-The fee would not initially apply to diesel vehicles, so current truck taxation methods would remain.
+Note that the access user fee would not initially apply to diesel vehicles, so current truck taxation methods would remain.

-With an access fee, everyone would pay the same rate, regardless of the type of vehicle you drive, where you live, or month-to-month variation in travel.
+- Everyone would pay the same rate, regardless of the type of vehicle you drive, where you live, or month-to-month variation in travel.
 An access fee would be analogous to a typical monthly mobile phone bill, which does not vary regardless of minutes used.

-Drivers who travel further for work and other activities would pay less in access fees than they do today in gas taxes.
-Transportation fees would be more predictable and stable, for both motorists and NCDOT, even if travel and fuel usage were to drop in a recession or pandemic.
+- Transportation fees would be more predictable and stable, for both motorists and NCDOT, even if travel and fuel usage were to drop in a recession or pandemic.

-Plus, the state won’t have to create a new revenue collection bureaucracy, and North Carolinians won’t have to track vehicle miles traveled.
+- The state won’t have to create a new revenue collection bureaucracy, and North Carolinians won’t have to track vehicle miles traveled.

 Resources